Research shows that 99% of employees would like to work remotely at least some of the time.

 Related: Remote Workforce: Why It Matters & How To Manage One

 Even if you’ve never managed a remote team before, you can achieve an astounding level of performance.
 The secret?
-Crystal-clear communication prevents altogether for your virtual team working remotely.
+Crystal-clear communication prevents altogether for your virtual team from working remotely.

 1) Manage people, not technology.